gvwilson/thirdbit/src/fiction/in-heck/index.md

 It has been quite some time, you know, quite some time, but rest assured, this one's skills are undiminished.
-Undiminished!
 Now, lie down, just here, yes?"
 It gestured at a nearby workbench with one of its skinnier arms.

 "Um…"
 Gumption glanced at Dockety.
+"Are you the Tailor?"

+"The last and best,"
+it said proudly.
+"Now,
+if you would lie down here?"

 "Why do you want me to—"

 "Quiet!"
-the three-armed bot snapped.
+the Tailor snapped,
+its patience suddenly exhausted.
 "What this one does goes beyond mere fabrication.
-It is *art*,
+It is *art*!
-and it requires the utmost concentration!"

-"But—"

-The bot's knee and wheel clanked and squeaked as it rounded on Gumption.
-"Central is cunning,"
+Central is cunning,"
 it hissed.
 If it had possessed eyes,
 Gumption was sure it would have glanced around for dramatic effect.
-"A simple carapace would hide your fur, yes, but it would still hear your breathing—your very heartbeat.
+"A simple carapace would hide your fur, yes, but Central would still hear your breathing—your heartbeat.
 To conceal that requires technology of the highest order and skill to match, skill that this one alone now possesses!
 Now *lie down*!"

 "You should comply,"
-Dockety buzzed as Gumption opened his mouth to protest.
+Dockety buzzed as Gumption opened his mouth once again.
-"The collective that brought us here does not make bargains lightly, and we have no other options."
+"We have no other options."

 Reluctantly,
 Gumption sat on the edge of the workbench.
 "Do you want me to take my boots off?" he asked.

-"Your boots, your uniform, everything," the three-armed bot ordered.
+"Your boots, your uniform, everything," the Tailor ordered.
 "There must be nothing between you and this one's creation."

 "It's not a uniform,"